vazco/universe-core/README.md

     }
 });

-Uni.Class.Cow.schema = new SimpleSchema([
+Uni.Cow.schema = new SimpleSchema([
-    Uni.Class.Animal.schema, // <- this is our base animal schema
+    Uni.Animal.schema, // <- this is our base animal schema
     {
         horns: {
             type: Boolean